senofi/documentation/docs/source/debugging.rst

 Likes and unlikes not working for a node.

-Restart the aais and analytics node to make sure they have the configuration correctly pointing to the new carrier node.
+Restart the aais and analytics node to make sure they have the

+configuration correctly pointing to the new carrier node.

+you can also just restart the mood listener pod on the analytics node.

 Chaincode Troubleshooting
 -------------------------